hedgepigdaniel/hedgepigdaniel.github.io/projects.markdown

 layout: page
 title: Projects
 permalink: /projects/
+toc: true
+description: A collection of open source projects that I've either created, maintained, or contributed to.
+introduction: This is a collection of open source projects I've either created, maintained, or contributed to.
 ---

-This is a collection of open source projects that I've either created, maintained, or contributed to.

 ## Maintainership